 Younger people are setting up foundations.
 In France, for example, between 2013 and 2017, the average age of founders dropped from 64 to 61 for public interest foundations and from 59 to 57 for sheltered foundations.
-The Observatoire de la Fondation de France, from which this figure is taken, also hypothesises that the reasons foundations are spending more now is that new founders want to take action immediately, rather than tie up funds for the long term.
+The Observatoire de la Fondation de France,5 from which this figure is taken, also hypothesises that the reasons foundations are spending more now is that new founders want to take action immediately, rather than tie up funds for the long term.

 The projected generational transfer of wealth is likely to accentuate this tendency, as the next generation inherits the family wealth and/or the family's foundation.
-By the year 2030, Wealth-X estimates that more than US\$15 trillion in wealth will be transferred from one generation to the next.
-According to the EDB/AVPN Philanthropy Handbook, this will be particularly significant in Asia, 35% of whose wealth is likely to be in millennial hands in the next five to seven years, with India alone seeing an estimated transfer of US\$128 billion from one generation to the next in the coming decade.
+By the year 2030, Wealth-X6 estimates that more than US\$15 trillion in wealth will be transferred from one generation to the next.
+According to the EDB/AVPN Philanthropy Handbook,7 this will be particularly significant in Asia, 35% of whose wealth is likely to be in millennial hands in the next five to seven years, with India alone seeing an estimated transfer of US\$128 billion from one generation to the next in the coming decade.

-A high-impact, strategic approach, Other giving vehicles were it to be adopted by these new While foundation numbers are philanthropists, would constitute a major growing around the world, other shift from the giving patterns of their forms of institutional giving are also elders and radically affect the flows of rising in popularity. social investment generally.
-It would be A 2021 report by Giving USA easy to overstate this, however.
-Cheryl Foundation found that the value of Fok of KPMG notes in the Handbook assets in DAFs grew from US\$31.1 that 'the values they uphold are billion in 2006 to US\$141.95 billion in certainly passed down from previous generations', which might easily 2019.
-As noted, this is primarily a US phenomenon, but Chinese versions of suggest continuity as much as change.
+A high-impact, strategic approach, were it to be adopted by these new philanthropists, would constitute a major shift from the giving patterns of their elders and radically affect the flows of social investment generally.
+It would be easy to overstate this, however.
+Cheryl Fok of KPMG notes in the Handbook that 'the values they uphold are certainly passed down from previous generations', which might easily suggest continuity as much as change.